 Soft, chewy blueberry oatmeal cookies.
 These delicious, buttery cookies are the perfect end to any kind of day.

-They were so good, I ended up making another batch immediately before the first was even finished.
+They were so good, the first time I made them I ended up making another batch immediately before the first was even finished.
 They were seriously so amazing.
-Unfortunately, I didn't save the recipe for those cookies, so I could only recreate them as best I could.
+I never thought I could fall in love with an oatmeal cookie do fast, and I think if you try these, you will understand why I did.

 Many people think oatmeal cookies are healthier than many other cookies, especially when it comes to blueberry oatmeal cookies.
 The berries and the oats do make the oatmeal cookies a little healthier, but the amount of butter and sugar in the cookies keep them far from being a health food.
 You should eat them in moderation, just like with any treat.